ducksandgoats/gun-fetch/README.md

 // show the data
 console.log(testText)
 ```
+## this readme will be updated soon, there has been a lot of changes, the method `HEAD` is now supported

 ### special characters
 gun-fetch uses special characters to make specific types of queries
 | Character        | Type           |